andlarson/volume_mesh_to_surface_mesh/README.md

 This tool depends upon the CLI11 and Gmsh libraries.

 ### WARNING

-This tool has only been tested on macOS and currently includes some machine-specific behavior in the build system.
-As such, if you want to use this tool, you *must* modify the CMakeLists.txt file.
+This tool has only been tested on macOS.
+Furthermore, it is necessary to write your own CMake Find module to use this tool because Gmsh is not integrated with Gmsh.

 ### Building with CMake.
 ```
 mkdir build/
 cd build/
-cmake ..
+cmake -D CMAKE_FIND_MODULE=/path/to/your/gmsh/find/module/ ..
+ccmake .
 cmake --build .
+cmake --install .
 ```